 The birds in the aviary have been cage bred outside so they are not affected by the colder nights ordays.
 Rescue birds do acclimatise and they have nest boxes to sleep in as well as building their own nests.
 Transparent screens are put up in the winter to keep the wind and rain out.

 Many of the birds are rescue birds so we always welcome offers.
 However if the bird has been living inside for most of its life with central heating there is a chance that it will not survive.
 We deal with all donations on a cases-by- case basis so please get in touch to discuss - please contact us via our contact page.

 Donate : It costs £10 a week to feed the birds fresh vegetables.
 If you can donate, lettuce, cucumber, broccoli, apples or corn it would be so appreciated.
 Please leave donated vegetables at the back door.
 If you would like to become a volunteer to help out at the aviary, please contact us via our contact page.

 We really hope you have enjoyed your visit to Cannizaro Park.
-The Friends of Cannizaro Park are a charity who rely on donations and we would really appreciate any donations you are able to make.
-We will be adding online donations to the website soon.
+The Friends of Cannizaro Park are a charity who rely on donations.
+Visit our Donate Page to find out more.